Mishael-M/portfolio-site/content/blog/weekone.md

 I spent the whole day trying to complete the [CSS Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations#css-foundations) section of The Odin Project.

 I am currently on The Box Model about 1/3 of the way done.

+## Day Five

+I was completely sidetracked today as I had errands to run but I finally finished The Box Model.
+Next Week, I promise that I will give my entire focus on The Odin Project.